jplebre/KataCollection/Specifications/FizzBuzz.md

 ```

 ##More Variations
-Multiples of Seven Return Pop
+* Multiples of Seven Return Pop.
-Multiples of Three and Seven Return Fizz Pop
+* Multiples of Three and Seven Return Fizz Pop.
-Multiples of Five and Seven Return Buzz Pop
+* Multiples of Five and Seven Return Buzz Pop.
-Multiples of Three, Five and Seven Return Fizz Buzz Pop
+* Multiples of Three, Five and Seven Return Fizz Buzz Pop.